Dunspixel/tdxpower/README.md

 Since the internal 4-byte score increases after the counter maxes out, the highest power achievable without overflows is 6,292.
 This is achieved by scoring a further 15,966 consecutive Tetrises and topping out with a final line count of 65,532 and an internal score of 412,353,600 (excluding soft-drop).

-The influence of soft-drop points are too small to impact these maximum power values in any meaningful way.
+The influence of soft-drop points is too small to impact these maximum power values in any meaningful way.

 By overflowing the line counter and finishing with very specific score/line values, a theoretical maximum power of 65,535 can be achieved.
 Due to the effective line counts being much lower, the influence of soft-drop points actually does affect the power value in this case.
+It is also not necessary to maintain a 100% Tetris rate.